-This podcast is about understanding and celebrating wildness in the Anthropecene.
+This podcast & newsletter are about understanding, participating in, and celebrating wildness in the Anthropecene.

 Can we find evenness between human control and natural thriving?
 And can we learn something from wildness?

 View posts & episodes here, or listen anywhere below

 Hudson Gardner is a writer & photographer who drinks a lot of tea in the woods, usually made with boiled creek water and whatever medicinal plant is growing nearby.
 He has hiked, biked, and paddled hundreds of miles in the USA, and has lived in California, Maine, Vermont, New York City, New Mexico, Nebraska, Oregon, Idaho, and Washington.
 He has completed a full-length book of Poetry titled A Body of Water, and is currently working on another called Rocks.

 His work has been published by On Being, The Sun Magazine, Patagonia, Taproot Magazine, and others.

 In late summer 2015 I was walking along the edge of a cornfield in Nebraska.
 The corn leaves were dry and tawny yellow.
 The ground of the field was bare brown clods, with nothing growing between the plants.

 Along one edge of the field was a row of trees.
 Below them grew tall grass, herbs such as mint, and a few late blooming flowers.
 The area below the trees had never been cleared because it was unfarmable land; too wet and steep.